skx/dotfiles/.emacs.d/init.md

 (set-face-background 'mode-line           "red")
 (set-face-background 'mode-line-inactive  "black")

+;; Don't show the percentage (or "All"/"Top"/"Bot") on the mode-line (setq mode-line-percent-position nil)

 ; Ignore case when completing file names, buffer names, ; and completions generally.
 (setq read-file-name-completion-ignore-case t)